KevKibe/African-Whisper/DOCS/deployment.md

 ### Testing

 3. Test the application by accessing the Swagger UI at `http://localhost:8000/docs`.
-Upload either an `.mp3` or `.wav` file and specify a task as either `transcribe` or `translate`.
+Upload an `.mp3` file and specify a task as either `transcribe` or `translate`.
 Alternatively, you can use Postman with the URL `http://localhost:8000/speechinference`.

 ### Visualization